Vancouver Canadians: 2007

+2010–2012

-In the spring of 2010, the Vancouver Canadians and Scotiabank announced a long-term partnership that would see Nat Bailey Stadium renamed to Scotiabank Field at Nat Bailey Stadium.
+In spring 2010, the Vancouver Canadians and Scotiabank announced a long-term partnership that would see Nat Bailey Stadium renamed to Scotiabank Field at Nat Bailey Stadium.

-The Canadians became the Short Season A affiliate of the Toronto Blue Jays following the 2010 season.
-This helped see the team's attendance rise to 162,162 for the season, a team record.
-In September 2011, the Vancouver Canadians won their first Northwest League championship title, defeating the Tri-City Dust Devils, 9–2, to win the final series, 2–1.
+The Canadians became the Short-Season A affiliate of the Toronto Blue Jays following the 2010 season.
+The team's attendance rose to 162,162 in 2011, a team record.
+In September 2011, the Vancouver Canadians won their first Northwest League title, defeating the Tri-City Dust Devils, 9–2, to win the final series, 2–1.
 The following year, the Vancouver Canadians became back-to-back champions for the first time in franchise history, defeating the Boise Hawks, 12–9, to win the final series, 2–1.

+2013

-In August 2013, outfielder Kevin Pillar became the first alumnus of the team to play in the major leagues for Toronto.
+In August 2013, outfielder Kevin Pillar became the first alumnus of the team to debut in the major leagues for Toronto.

-On September 9, 2013 the Canadians became just the third Northwest League team to win three straight championships, defeating the Boise Hawks, 5–0, at Scotiabank Field at Nat Bailey Stadium to win the final series, 2–1, in front of a sellout crowd.
+On September 9, 2013, the Canadians became just the third Northwest League team to win three straight championships, defeating the Boise Hawks, 5–0, at Scotiabank Field at Nat Bailey Stadium to win the final series, 2–1, in front of a sellout crowd.
 The 2013 season also saw the Vancouver Canadians draw over 195,000 fans to Scotiabank Field, a fifth consecutive team record which included 23 sold-out games.

-On November 4, 2013, the Vancouver Canadians were named the 2013 recipient of the John H. Johnson President's Award.
-The prestigious award is given to Minor League Baseball's top organization.
-It was the first time that a Canadian-based franchise won MiLB's top award.
+On November 4, 2013, the Canadians were named the 2013 recipient of the John H. Johnson President's Award, given to Minor League Baseball's top organization.
+It was the first time a Canadian-based franchise won the award.

+2016–2017

 In 2016, the Canadians led the Northwest League with a total attendance of 222,363, averaging 6,177 per game.
-This earned them the 2016 Esurance "Home Field Advantage Award" given to the organization in each affiliated minor league with the greatest attendance per percentage capacity.
+This earned them the 2016 Esurance "Home Field Advantage Award", given to the organization in each affiliated minor league with the greatest attendance per percentage capacity.
 In 2017, the Canadians won another championship, defeating Eugene, 2–1, to win the series, 3–1.
-They beat their previous record in attendance with 239,527 people in total attendance for the 2017 season, averaging to 6,303 per game.
+They beat their previous record with 239,527 people in total attendance for the 2017 season, averaging 6,303 per game.
 On January 26, 2018, Toronto extended their player-development contract with Vancouver through the 2022 season.

+2018

-While the Canadians were unable to make the playoffs in 2018, coming in a close second in both the first and second half of the season, they still lead the league in attendance with an impressive 239,086 in total attendance.
+Although the Canadians were unable to make the playoffs in 2018, coming in a close second in both the first and second half of the season, they still lead the league in attendance with an impressive 239,086 in total attendance.

+2020

 Due to the COVID-19 pandemic, the Minor League Baseball season was cancelled.
 In the winter of 2020 as part the reorganization of minor league baseball, Vancouver received an invitation to continue as the Blue Jays' High-A affiliate.
 In a further change, they were organized into the High-A West along with five other teams previously of the Northwest League.